Skip to main content

 Comfort Measures and Pain Management

-Yale New Haven Hospital is committed to providing a variety of pain relief options during labor so our moms can play an active role in guiding their labor.
+Yale New Haven Hospital is committed to providing a variety of pain relief options during labor so our patients can play an active role in guiding their labor.
 Non-medication forms of pain relief are available along with pain relief medications.
-We encourage you to discuss your options with your obstetrician in order to make the best choice for you and your baby.
+We encourage you to discuss your options with your provider in order to make the best choice for you and your baby.

 Hydrotherapy